 Open: Daily 11:30- 23:30.

-We found the "Peasants Dance" at the back of the town Hall, down a flight of steps and opposite one of the 2 canals which run through that side of town.
-Dating back to 1572, it's one of the city's oldest pubs.
+A cosy 16th-century tavern {Dating back to 1572, it's one of the city's oldest pubs} offering hearty meat plates and Swabian-Bavarian specialties, plus great beer.
+The "Peasants Dance" at the back of the town hall, down a flight of steps and opposite one of the two canals which run through that side of town.
 It used to have it's own brewery, but that has long been closed.
-Inside there were pine panelled walls, almost to the ceiling.
+Inside there are pine panelled walls, almost to the ceiling.
 Lace and small cushions adorned the plate rack at the top of the panelling.
 The bar is in the middle with a room on each side.
-The wooden ceiling beams were fake along with most of the interior.
 There are a few tables outside in the quiet street for when the weather is better.

 Lauterbacher am See, Mühlhauser Str.
 54D